In warm weather, the threat of Lyme disease might make you think that your kids would be safer in your living room than

 - New York

-Most Lyme disease cases occur between April and October, particularly in June and July.
+Most Lyme disease cases happen between April and October, particularly in June and July.

 Outdoor Activities and Pets

-Besides living in one of these areas, other factors that might increase a child's tick risk include:
+Besides living in one of these areas, other things that might increase someone's tick risk include:

 - spending a lot of time outdoors in tall grass, brush, shrubs, or wooded areas

 - having pets that may carry ticks indoors

-- participating in activities such as landscaping, hiking, camping, fishing, or hunting in tick-infested areas
+- activities such as landscaping, hiking, camping, fishing, or hunting in tick-infested areas

 So your teen got a job as a landscaper this summer and you're planning a family camping trip — does that mean Lyme disease is in your family's future?
 No, but it does mean that you should take some precautions to protect your family — such as using insect repellent and wearing light-colored clothing when outdoors to make spotting ticks easier — and know how to remove a tick, just in case.

 If you find a tick:

 - Call your doctor, who may want you to save the tick after removal for identification as the type that may carry Lyme disease or another type of illness.
 You can put the tick in a sealed container to preserve it.

 - Use tweezers to grasp the tick firmly at its head or mouth, next to the skin.